joakimk/docker_services/README.md

     docker_service backup postgres /tmp/postgres.tar.gz
     docker_service restore postgres /tmp/postgres.tar.gz

 Using this feature one developer could backup a postgres database and transfer postgres.tar.gz to another developer who can restore from that in a fraction of the time it would take to restore from a .sql file.

-You could even have your CI server create a tar.gz file every time a new database dump is available.
+You could also have your CI server create a tar.gz file every time a new database dump is available.
+Then getting the latest copy would be something like: `scp ci:/var/docker_services/postgres.tar.gz /tmp && docker_service restore postgres /tmp/postgres.tar.gz && rm /tmp/postgres.tar.gz`.

 At [dev.auctionet.com](http://dev.auctionet.com) we use this tool and others like it to restore any previously cached database or dependency for a given project, which makes our set up time very short for new developers or reinstalls.